 You thought it was a coincidence?
 Then please, how do you comment on his superb inside heel hook victory over Roberto Jimenez, the one and only man who submitted Kade two times in a row?
 Revenge is sweet, don’t you think so?
 It looked like a kill-or-be-killed fight for bookies, but Kade Ruotolo made it so easy!

-The victory over PJ Barch in the semi-final looked easy too, but then we’ve seen the most tremendous shock of the tournament – Mica Galvao, a young Brazilian competitor who has never tapped in his life, was forced to surrender thanks to another inside heel hook!
+The victory over PJ Barch in the semi-final looked easy too.
+Then, we saw the tremendous shock of the tournament – Mica Galvao, a young Brazilian competitor who has never tapped in his life, was forced to surrender thanks to another inside heel hook!
 It was his first-ever submission loss!

 Related Article: Click here to discover the all-time ADCC World Champions.